01-edu/public/subjects/java/piscine/StarUtils/README.md

 ### Instructions

-Now, some utils method for our class.
+Now, let's add some useful methods to our class.

-First, the `toString` method which will return a literal version of our class.
+First, `toString` method which returns a literal version of our class.
 The format is the following : `<name> is positioned at (<x>, <y>, <z>)`.
-The printed double will be with 3 decimals.
+The printed double will have a precision of 3 decimals.

-Then, the `equals(Object object)` method which will return trus if all properties of the object as parameters are equals to the current object.
+Then, `equals(Object object)` method which will return true if all properties of the object in parameter are equal to the current object.

-As we have rewritten the `equals` method, we need to rewrite the `hashCode` method.
+As we have overriden `equals` method, we need to override `hashCode` method.
 This method returns an integer.
-If two objects are equals (using the `equals` method), then the results of their hashCode method should be equals.
+If two objects are equal (using the `equals` method), then the results of their hashCode method should be equal.

 ### Usage